 The mission of Southern Arkansas University empowers all members of the University community to develop and encourage learning environments that create, expand, acquire, share, evaluate, and communicate knowledge.
 Academic integrity at SAU is an organizational and individual responsibility.
 Students, faculty, and staff share responsibility for maintaining the highest standards for academic integrity.
-(Policy on Academic Integrity, Approved by Faculty Assembly 2018)

 Academic Misconduct Definitions

 Any act of dishonesty in academic work constitutes academic misconduct and is subject to disciplinary action.
 Acts of dishonesty include, but are not limited to, plagiarism, cheating, and fabrication.

 Plagiarism is the act of taking and/or using the ideas, work, and/or writings of another person as one’s own.
 Plagiarism occurs both when the words of another (in print, electronic, or any other medium) are reproduced without acknowledgement and when the ideas or arguments of another are paraphrased in such a way as to lead the reader to believe that they originated with the writer.